tomaverlaine/tomaverlaine.github.io/_posts/2025-07-20-thermostat-interview.md

 ref: thermostat
 ---

-> Originally published in Japanese on [note.com](https://note.com/tomaverlaine/n/n6e83c8e84f1a)

----

-## Préface
+## Introduction

-Thermostat (恒温人员) was started in 2020 by a college student, Roubing, who began creating music as a bedroom project using GarageBand.
+Thermostat was started in 2020 by a college student, Roubing, who began creating music as a bedroom project using GarageBand.
 Now performing as a duo with guitarist Sun Xiao, their subtle blend of lo-fi, dream pop, and shoegaze creates a dreamy, introspective sound.
 They describe themselves as "a poor quality lo-fi noise pop project."

 They've released one full album in 2023, *[A Very Hazy Afternoon](https://thermostat0414.bandcamp.com/album/a-very-hazy-afternoon)*, which is one of our best albums of that year, and two EPs, including the pretty impressive *[Daria](https://thermostat0414.bandcamp.com/album/daria)*, released in March 2025.